 The main goal of corn removal surgery is to relieve the pain associated with the deformity and correct the cause of the corn.

 There are many different surgical techniques to correct painful corns that depend on the severity of the corns.
 The surgeons at Gotham Footcare are exceptionally trained to thoroughly evaluate the biomechanical nature of the corn to properly correct the condition.
-Corn removal surgery is performed as a short outpatient procedure, under monitored IV anesthesia.
+During corn removal surgery New York City Podiatrists at Gotham can perform this treatment as a short outpatient procedure, under monitored IV anesthesia.

 On average, it can take up to 20 minutes to remove each corn.
 A typical surgery aims to shave away the outer layers of dead skin with a scalpel until the root is reached and also removed.
 An incision may then be made to expose the bones that make up the toe to correct the position of the toe and balance the forces so the deformity does not return.
 Once the position of the toe is corrected, the incision will be closed with stitches.
 The entire area is then bandaged and a surgical shoe will be applied to your foot.